-This course uses the University's learning management system, Quercus, to post information about the course.
-This includes posting readings and other materials required to complete class activities and course assignments, as well as sharing important announcements and updates.
-The site is dynamic and new information and resources will be posted regularly as we move through the term, so please make it a habit to log in to the site on a regular, even daily, basis.
-To access the course website, go to the U of T Quercus log-in page at https://q.utoronto.ca.
+This course uses the University's learning management system, Quercus, to post course materials.
+This includes posting readings, Discussion of content, lecture slides, and other materials required to complete class activities and course assignments.
+The site is dynamic and new information and resources will be posted regularly as we move through the term, so please make it a habit to log in to the site daily.
+To access, go to the U of T Quercus log-in page.
 Once you have logged in to Quercus using your UTORid and password, you should see the link or "card" for [Neurophysiology NROB61].